 As you go through hormone deprivation therapy, you’ll have follow-up visits with your cancer doctor.
 They’ll ask about side effects and check your PSA (prostate-specific antigen) levels.

 Doctors don’t know how long hormone therapy works to keep prostate cancer in check.
 So, while you take it, your doctor will regularly draw blood to check your PSA levels.
 Undetectable or low PSA levels usually mean that the treatment is working.
 If your PSA levels go up, it’s a sign that the cancer has started growing again.
 If this happens, your cancer is considered castrate-resistant, and hormone deprivation therapy is no longer an effective treatment.

 To lessen the side effects of hormone therapy drugs, researchers suggest that you take them for just a set amount of time or until your PSA drops to a low level.
 If the cancer comes back or gets worse, you may need to start treatment again.

 The physical effects of hormone therapy for prostate cancer can impact your daily life.
-Cancer treatment affects people in different ways, so you may not experience every side effect.
-You may have:
+Cancer treatment affects people in different ways, so you may not have every side effect.
+You may notice:

 - Hot flashes

 - Loss of bone density, or the mineral content in your bones